Diving cylinder: Manifolds

-A cylinder manifold is a tube which connects two cylinders together so that the contents of both can be supplied to one or more regulators.
+A cylinder manifold is a tube which connects two or more cylinders together so that the contents of all can be supplied to one or more regulators or distribution systems.

-There are three commonly used configurations of manifold.
+There are three commonly used configurations of scuba manifold.
 The oldest type is a tube with a connector on each end which is attached to the cylinder valve outlet, and an outlet connection in the middle, to which the regulator is attached.
 A variation on this pattern includes a reserve valve at the outlet connector.
-The cylinders are isolated from the manifold when closed, and the manifold can be attached or disconnected while the cylinders are pressurised.
+The cylinders are isolated from the manifold when the valves are closed, and the manifold can be attached or disconnected while the cylinders are pressurised.

 More recently, manifolds have become available which connect the cylinders on the cylinder side of the valve, leaving the outlet connection of the cylinder valve available for connection of a regulator.
-This means that the connection cannot be made or broken while the cylinders are pressurised, as there is no valve to isolate the manifold from the interior of the cylinder.
+This means that the manifold connection cannot be made or broken while the cylinders are pressurised, as there is no valve to isolate the manifold from the interior of the cylinder.
 This apparent inconvenience allows a regulator to be connected to each cylinder, and isolated from the internal pressure independently, which allows a malfunctioning regulator on one cylinder to be isolated while still allowing the regulator on the other cylinder access to all the gas in both cylinders.
 These manifolds may be plain or may include an isolation valve in the manifold, which allows the contents of the cylinders to be isolated from each other.
 This allows the contents of one cylinder to be isolated and secured for the diver if a leak at the cylinder neck thread, manifold connection, or burst disk on the other cylinder causes its contents to be lost.
 A relatively uncommon manifold system is a connection which screws directly into the neck threads of both cylinders, and has a single valve to release gas to a connector for a regulator.
 These manifolds can include a reserve valve, either in the main valve or at one cylinder.
 This system is mainly of historical interest.

-Cylinders may also be manifolded by a removable whip, commonly associated with dual outlet cylinder valves, and the on board emergency gas supply of a diving bell is usually manifolded by semi-permanent metal alloy pipes between the cylinder valves.

-Valve cage
+Valve cages

-Also known as a manifold cage or regulator cage, this is a structure which can be clamped to the neck of the cylinder or manifolded cylinders to protect the valves and regulator first stages from impact and abrasion damage while in use, and from rolling the valve closed by friction of the handwheel against an overhead (roll-off).
-A valve cage is often made of stainless steel, and some designs can snag on obstructions.
+A valve cage, also known as a manifold cage or regulator cage, can be clamped to the neck of a single cylinder or to manifolded cylinders, shielding the valves and first-stage regulators from impact and abrasion damage during use, and preventing accidental valve closure caused by the handwheel rubbing against an overhead surface (roll-off).
+A valve cage is typically made of stainless steel.